cimt-unia/neuro_ai/EEG/ICA_Label_Tutorial/README.md

 ---

-## WHY THIS WORKS — THE CENTRAL LIMIT THEOREM
+## WHY THIS WORKS: THE CENTRAL LIMIT THEOREM

 At Step 4, we test different rotation angles φ: